How Organizations Actually Operate Determines Performance

 Operating Discipline

-How organizations maintain predictable performance as complexity grows.
+How organizations maintain repeatable performance as complexity grows.

 Strong operating discipline requires four structural drivers: